lyrasis/kiba-extend/doc/file_registry_entry.md

 * Not required at all if file is supplied
 * If the method that runs the job is a module instance method named `job`, creator value can just be the `Module` containing the `:job` method
 * Otherwise, the creator value must be a `Method` (Pattern: `Class::Or::Module::ConstantName.method(:name_of_method)`)
 * Sometimes you may need to call a job with arguments.
-This may be particularly useful if the same job logic can be reused many times with slightly different parameters. @todo: example.
+This may be particularly useful if the same job logic can be reused many times with slightly different parameters.
 In this case creator may be a Hash with `callee` and `args` keys

 NOTE: The default value for the default job method name set in `Kiba::Extend` is `:job`.
 You can override this in your project's base file as follows (since 2.7.2):